amparoamparo/nc-board-game-reviews-api/README.md

 It's a RESTful API that contains reviews for board games.

+Currently, you can:
+- filter reviews by category,
+- sort them by any of their properties,
-You can filter reviews by category, as well as 'upvote' and 'downvote' reviews, and post (and delete) comments.
+- 'upvote' and 'downvote' reviews, and
+- post (and delete) comments.

 To see all available endpoints and options, see [available endpoints](endpoints.md).